tudocomp/tudocomp/docs/Documentation.md

-> TODO: utility <-> driver

 # Abstract

 The **T**echnical **U**niversity of **DO**rtmund **COMP**ression Framework (*tudocomp*)
 is a lossless compression framework with the aim to support and facilitate the implementation of novel compression algorithms.
 It already comprises a range of standard data compression and encoding algorithms.
 These can be mixed and parameterized with the following uses in mind: